-I'm pleased to announce that, at long last, A Brief Guide to Financial Freedom is available to download.
-This free 70-page PDF collects all of the material from my “financial freedom crash course” into one convenient document.
+I'm pleased to announce that, at long last, The Money Boss Manifesto is available to download.
+This free 87-page PDF collects all of the material from my “financial freedom crash course” into one convenient document.
 You don't even have to give me your email address to access it!
 You can grab the guide here:

 About the Guide

 For many, money is a mystery.
 It’s not the numbers that are complicated — the math behind wealth-building is shockingly simple — but it’s the mental baggage that bogs us down: the psychology, the emotions, the discipline, the peer pressure.

 While the majority of Americans struggle with their personal finances, the basics of business are baked into our national subconscious.
 We all get that in order to survive and thrive, a company has to make money.
 What most people fail to grasp, however, is that the same concept holds true for household finances.

 I want to change that.

 My Money Boss Manifesto has one goal: To teach you the fundamentals of financial independence.

 If you implement the ideas in this book, you will build wealth.
 But this is no “get rich quick” scheme.
 These concepts are time-tested (and math-tested) methods for managing money.
 They’re the very same techniques that quiet millionaires have been using for generations to accumulate cash and retire early.

 I've created a PDF version of this guide because I want every Money Boss reader to have a shared frame of reference.
 I want us to have a shared vocabulary and a shared understanding of the philosophy behind this site.
 With this groundwork laid, we can move on to deeper discussions of financial freedom.

 If you download the guide, can you do me a favor?
 Please drop a line if you spot any errors (such as typos or misinformation) or if you find something that's broken.
 Microsoft Word and I are bitter enemies.
 I'm sure that evil demon has done something to tamper with my handiwork.